samugit83/AutoCodeAgent2.0/README.md

 - The tool name (tool_name) must be unique.
 - Use exactly the same JSON structure you see, for example, for geopy.
 - For the function, always use this schema:
+- add default parameters in the function parameters only if you need fixed values to use in the function

 ```python
 def function_name(previous_output):